The sentencing will be further delayed for a man who admitted to stealing firearms, jewellery, and other items from a Yellowknife home in 2018.

 “This matter has been outstanding, sir,” he told Tarnow, adding the case has “quite a complicated and protracted procedural history.”

-Crown prosecutor Robert Fane said he did not object to delaying the sentencing.
+Crown prosecutor Morgan Fane said he did not object to delaying the sentencing.
 He noted Desire-Tesar has been in custody since August and the Crown plans to seek a sentence beyond the credit Desire-Tesar will receive for time served in pre-trial custody.

 Fane said he was also not prepared to argue the constitutionality of the mandatory minimum sentence.